jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

   * **Han, Jungmin** and Thomas Chadefaux. "[Patterns of Cooperation and Public Opinion on Rapprochement](/working_paper5/)."

 ## Theme 2: Foreign Intervention in Civil War

 My research interests in foreign policy and collaborative engagement with scholars of intrastate conflict have led me to study third-party interventions in civil wars.
-Under this research theme, I currently have three under-review papers  that examine the causes of foreign intervention and its consequences for rebel governance and civil war duration.
+Under this research theme, I currently have three papers that examine the causes of foreign intervention or its consequences for rebel governance and civil war duration.

   * **Han, Jungmin** and Merve Keskin. "[The Dynamics of Competitive Intervention: Multiplicity, Rivalry, and Civil War Duration](/working_paper2/)." _**R&R** at Security Studies_.